 If you’ve been discharged from bankruptcy, getting a mortgage is possible.
 That being said, bankruptcy can make mortgage approval difficult.
 It isn’t uncommon for applicants to be declined because of bankruptcy.
 If you’re applying for a mortgage after bankruptcy, you would most likely need an advisor who specialises in adverse credit.

 Any form of bad credit can be a concern for most lenders, but bankruptcy is considered to be one of the most severe.
 This doesn’t mean to say that each lender is the same.
 There are a handful of lenders that may see past your bankruptcy.
 Furthermore, there are specialist lenders who solely focus on mortgages that involve credit issues.

 - Remortgage after bankruptcy

-Obtaining a mortgage after bankruptcy has a lot to do with time.
-Once bankruptcy has taken place, you won’t be able to apply for a mortgage until you’ve been officially discharged.
-The time frame involved with being discharged from bankruptcy is usually 12 months, although could be less in some cases.
-Once discharged, lenders may approve you a mortgage, especially as more time goes on.
+Applying for a mortgage after bankruptcy has a lot to do with time.
+You won’t be able to apply for a mortgage until you’ve been officially discharged.
+Being discharged from bankruptcy usually takes twelve months but it can be less in some cases.
+Once discharged, lenders may agree to a mortgage, especially as more time passes.

-If you apply for a mortgage straight after discharge, mortgage approval is possible.
-The assessment however, will have very strict guidelines.
-It’s important your application is presented in the best way and to the right lender.
+If you apply for a mortgage straight after discharge, approval is difficult but it’s not impossible.
+Your mortgage assessment will follow very strict guidelines so the rest of your application needs to be strong.
+As a result, it’s important your application is presented in the best manner and with a suitable lender.

-Please note: If you’ve just been discharged (one year or less), lenders will require you to have a substantial deposit and may charge you high fees and rates.
+Please note: If you’ve just been discharged from bankruptcy (one year or less), lenders will require you to have a substantial deposit and may charge you higher rates than normal.